benjvi/benjvi.github.io/_posts/2020-03-08-An-Anti-Tutorial-Storing-Events-In-Prometheus.markdown

 ### TX Type | Category

-Entries may come with a 'TX Type' which distinguish regular card transactions from cash withdrawals, and from Direct Debits, etc. Since there are a small number of possible values, this is a good fit for a label.
+Entries may come with a 'TX Type' which distinguishes regular card transactions from cash withdrawals, and from Direct Debits, etc. Since there are a small number of possible values, this is a good fit for a label.
 Every combination of label values on a metric causes a separate time-series to be created in Prometheus, which is why it is recommended to select only a small number of labels.

-One complication here is that this field (/label) may not be present across all our data sources, while we would like to be able to query all our data using the same expressions.
+The category field may also be present to denote categories of spending.
+Similarly, it can be represented with a label in Prometheus, One complication here is that this field (/label) may not be present across all our data sources, while we would like to be able to query all our data using the same expressions.
 We can do this, at the cost of [adding some complexity to our query](https://www.robustperception.io/existential-issues-with-metrics).

 ### Description